thejiteshkumar/CPP-Custom-Header/README.md

 # CPP Custom Header

-This header file main purpose is to implement most famous and most used alorithms that are easy to implement but quite lengthy and time consuming in coding competitions.
+This header file main purpose is to implement most famous and most used algorithm that are easy to implement but quite lengthy and time consuming in coding competitions.